 English, English Education Emphasis (4-12): Department of Humanities (LAE)

-Fine Arts-Art Education (K-12): Department of Performing and Visual Arts (LAE)
+Fine Arts, Art Education Emphasis (K-12): Department of Performing and Visual Arts (LAE)

-- Health and Human Performance (K-12): Department of Health and Human Performance (LAE)
+- Health and Human Performance, Physical Education Teaching Emphasis (K-12): Department of Health and Human Performance (LAE)

 - Mathematics Education (4-12): Department of Mathematics (EMS)

-- Music Education-Choral emphasis (K-12): Department of Performing and Visual Arts (LAE)
+- Music, Choral Music Education Emphasis (K-12): Department of Performing and Visual Arts (LAE)

-- Music Education-Instrumental emphasis (K-12): Department of Performing and Visual Arts (LAE)
+- Music, Instrumental Music Education Emphasis (K-12): Department of Performing and Visual Arts (LAE)

 - Spanish (Foreign Language Major, Spanish Education Emphasis) (K-12): Department of Humanities (LAE)

 - Technology and Engineering Education (K-12): Department of Industrial Studies (BILSA)